markushinz/aws-ses-pop3-server/README.md

 ### 2) HTTP(S) basic auth

-Make an upstream GET request to retrieve all required information the server needs to access an S3 bucket.
+Perform a GET request to retrieve all required information the server needs to access an S3 bucket.
-The GET request carries user and password via basic auth and expects the response to have status code 200 and a JSON body that follows the same format as the JWT contents (see above).
+The GET request transmits user and password via basic auth and expects the response to have status code 200 and a JSON body that follows the same format as the JWT content (see above).

 ### 3) Static credentials